 Looking to save a little money this summer?
 Who isn’t?!
 One of the easiest places to start your savings mission is with your air conditioning unit.
 Did you know that up to 70% of energy consumed in the summer can be related to AC use?
 Something that is easily prevented, if you know how to stay on top of your energy bill!
 We hope these tips help you and your family save big this summer!

-Looking to save a little money this year into next?
-Who isn’t?!
-One of the easiest and most effective places to start your savings mission is with your air conditioning unit.
+For those hoping to save money this summer, one of the easiest places to start your is with your air conditioning unit.
 Did you know that up to 70% of energy consumed in the summer can be related to AC use?
-Beyond that, the air conditioner is cited as using up roughly 6% of the electricity used in the United States annually coming to a total cost for homeowners of $29 billion.
-This expense is something that is easily prevented, if you know how to stay on top of your energy bill!
-We hope these tips help you and your family save big this year!
+This is something that is easily prevented if you know how to stay on top of your energy bill!
+To help you do just that, we hope these tips allow you and your family to save big this summer!

 1. Temperature Control